 Featuring a heavy 9kg flywheel, good resistance range, user profiles, heart rate control and a feature rich console the Viavito Satori really stands out as a good choice.
 What's not to like?
 It certainly looks great too!
-There are very few bikes we've seen at this price that deliver this type of performance so we can happily recommend the Satori.
+There are very few bikes around at this price point that deliver this type of performance so we can happily recommend the Satori.
 There's a good reason why it's our bike of the month!

 Viavito Satori Specifications

 - 32 levels of computer controlled magnetic resistance

 - 20 programmes (12 pre-set, 1 manual, 4 HRC, 1 user-defined, 1 watt, 1 body fat) and recovery mode